sourcefuse/terraform-aws-arc-cicd/docs/module-usage-guide/README.md

-# Terraform AWS ARC Security Module Usage Guide
+# Terraform AWS ARC CICD Module Usage Guide

 ## Introduction

 ### Purpose of the Document

-This document provides guidelines and instructions for users looking to implement Terraform module for managing Security Hub components.
+This document provides guidelines and instructions for users looking to create CI/CD pipelines using CodePipeline and CodeBuild projects.
+It helps achieve multi-account pipelines.

 ### Module Overview

-The [terraform-aws-arc-security](https://github.com/sourcefuse/terraform-aws-arc-security) module provides a secure and modular foundation for managing Security Hub components.
+The [terraform-aws-arc-cicd](https://github.com/sourcefuse/terraform-aws-arc-cicd) module can be used to create CICI pipelines using Codepipeline.
 ### Prerequisites

 Before using this module, ensure you have the following:
 - AWS credentials configured.
 - Terraform installed.
-- A working knowledge of AWS Security
+- A working knowledge of AWS cicd

 ## Getting Started